adelenelai/myblog/_posts/2023-09-03-reflections-software.md

 Point 1 can be a doozy, especially for researchers.
 (Shoutout to Sam Harrison, with whom I'd started [discussing](https://www.linkedin.com/feed/update/urn:li:activity:7099089545412964352?updateEntityUrn=urn%3Ali%3Afs_feedUpdate%3A%28V2%2Curn%3Ali%3Aactivity%3A7099089545412964352%29) this with on LinkedIn.)
 Personally, I've experienced this feeling, but also seen it in at least 4 other colleagues during my time in research.

-I think we have a tendency to be 'careful' about what we put out there, because we subconsciously conflate pushing code with submitting the final version of a manuscript, which may be cited by others.
+I think researchers have a tendency to be 'careful' about what we put out there, because we subconsciously conflate pushing code with submitting the final version of a manuscript, which may be cited by others.

 The reality is, there is no *final version* of code in the same way there is a final version of a paper on the cusp of submission (or publication for that matter).